Keep On Loving You (album)

 Keep On Loving You is the twenty-seventh studio album by American country music singer Reba McEntire.
-It was released August 18, 2009 on Starstruck/Valory and on Humphead Records in the UK, and was produced by Tony Brown, Mark Bright, and McEntire.
+It was released on August 18, 2009 on Starstruck/Valory and on Humphead Records in the UK, and was produced by Tony Brown, Mark Bright, and McEntire.

-Keep On Loving You is McEntire's first solo studio album in six years, since the release of 2003's Room to Breathe and her first for the Valory label (in conjunction with her company, Starstruck Entertainment).
-In 2008, she exited her label of twenty five years, MCA Nashville after the release of Reba: Duets (2007).
-The album contains "Strange," which is the highest-debuting single of McEntire's career, as well as the hit single "Consider Me Gone," McEntire's first Number One hit since "Somebody" in August 2004.
-The song also went on to become the biggest hit of her career, topping the charts for four weeks.
-The album's third single, the Ronnie Dunn co-written title track, was released in February 2010 and has become a Top Ten hit on the country charts.
+Keep On Loving You was McEntire's first solo studio album in six years, since the release of 2003's Room to Breathe, and her first for the Valory label (in conjunction with her company, Starstruck Entertainment).
+In 2008, she exited her label of twenty-five years, MCA Nashville, after the release of Reba: Duets (2007).

+The album contains "Strange," is the highest-debuting single of McEntire's career, as well as the hit single "Consider Me Gone," McEntire's first number-one hit since "Somebody" in August 2004.
+The song went on to become the biggest hit of her career, topping the charts for four weeks.
+The album's third single, the Ronnie Dunn co-written title track, was released in February 2010 and has become a top ten hit on the country charts.

 Despite changing labels, McEntire remains with Universal Music Group (which controls her entire catalog including her Mercury Nashville years), as Valory's parent label, Big Machine Records, is distributed by Universal.

 Background

-Keep On Loving You was recorded in Nashville, Tennessee in early 2009 and consists of thirteen tracks.
-The eighth track, "She's Turning 50 Today" was co-written by McEntire herself, as well as Liz Hengber and Tommy Lee James.
+Keep On Loving You was recorded in Nashville, Tennessee in early 2009, and consists of thirteen tracks.
+The eighth track, "She's Turning 50 Today", was co-written by McEntire, as well as Liz Hengber and Tommy Lee James.
 Many of the album's songs had previously been recorded by other country music artists.
-"I Want a Cowboy", was originally recorded by Katrina Elam on her self-titled debut album and "Pink Guitar" was recorded by Jasmine Rae on her debut album Look It Up.
-"Eight Crazy Hours" was recorded by Shelly Fairchild on her debut album Ride, and "Nothing to Lose" was recorded by Trisha Yearwood in 2007 on her Greatest Hits release.
+"I Want a Cowboy" was originally recorded by Katrina Elam on her self-titled debut album, and "Pink Guitar" was recorded by Jasmine Rae on her debut album, Look It Up.
+"Eight Crazy Hours" was recorded by Shelly Fairchild on her debut album, Ride, and "Nothing to Lose" was recorded by Trisha Yearwood in 2007 on her Greatest Hits release.
 The title track was later recorded by co-writer Ronnie Dunn on the Cracker Barrel edition of his self-titled debut album in 2012.